byrd-laif/soilMakers/readme.md

 Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Fabric of Life'* of this planet.

 Not addressing immediate needs is an insult to the young.
-People with passion, purpose and practical skills make the world a better place.
+Someone with passion, purpose and practical skills make the world a better place.

-**It's time to call home.
-To act and that act to transfer through Mother Earth, soil to soul cultivate cultures that heal.**
+**Someone is calling home; Someone is acting, and that act is transferring through too Mother Earth, soil to soul cultivating cultures that are healing.** Someone knows what to do, and is doing it.

 #### Explore